Vistula Land: World War I

 The First World War initially expanded Russian control of Poland after the Imperial Russian Army scored a series of early victories against Austria-Hungary on the Eastern Front and occupied Eastern Galicia.
 Within a year the Austro-Hungarian Army and the Imperial German Army reoccupied the territory and counterattacked into Russian Poland in the Gorlice–Tarnów offensive.
 During the Imperial Russian Army's subsequent Great Retreat, it looted and abandoned the Kingdom of Poland, trying to emulate the scorched-earth policy adopted during the 1812 invasion.
 The Russians also evicted and deported hundreds of thousands of the area's inhabitants whom they suspected of collaborating with the enemy.

 As the Russians retreated, the Central Powers occupied the area (1915); subsequently, they proposed the establishment of the Kingdom of Poland.
 In the March 1918 Treaty of Brest-Litovsk, Russia (by then embroiled in a civil war), effectively ceded all Polish territories it had formerly possessed to the German Empire and Austria-Hungary.

+Government

+The office of "namiestnik" was introduced in Poland by the 1815 constitution of Congress Poland.
+The viceroy was chosen by the king from among the noble citizens of the Russian Empire or the Kingdom of Poland.
+The viceroy supervised the entire public administration and, in the monarch's absence, chaired the Council of State, as well as the Administrative Council.
+He could veto the councils' decisions; other than that, his decisions had to be countersigned by the appropriate government minister.
+The viceroy exercised broad powers and could nominate candidates for most senior government posts (ministers, senators, judges of the High Tribunal, councilors of state, referendaries, bishops, and archbishops).
+He had no competence in the realms of finances and foreign policy; his military competence varied.

+The office of "namiestnik" or viceroy was never abolished; however, the last "namiestnik" was Friedrich Wilhelm Rembert von Berg, who served from 1863 to his death in 1874.
+No "namiestnik" was named to replace him; however, the role of "namestnik" — viceroy of the former kingdom passed to the governor-general of Warsaw — or, to be more specific, of the Warsaw Military District (Warszawski Okręg Wojskowy, Варшавский Военный Округ).

+The governor-general answered directly to the emperor and exercised much broader powers than had the "namiestnik".
+In particular, he controlled all the military forces in the region and oversaw the judicial systems (he could impose death sentences without trial).
+He could also issue "declarations with the force of law," which could alter existing laws.